ONEcampaign/trillions_tracker/scripts/README.md

 We convert data to US dollars by multiplying the share of nominal GDP by the nominal GDP value in US dollars (indicator _NGDPD_).
 Last, we convert to constant prices using GDP deflators data from the IMF World Economic Outlook.

 **Note**: The latest values, which include projections, are for 2029.
 We could use 2023 or 2022 for an assessment of progress.
+For consistency, for now, we are using **2022**.

 ### Key differences
 Our numbers are a bit different from the original paper.
 While we use the **same indicator**